sajjanapu83/Notes/Kubernetes/index.md

 + interface to other pods to communicate.
 !
 Kublet: It acts like an agent, whose responsiblity is to create a pod on an node and report to kube-api-server
 - Scheduler: It decides on which node the pod has to be created based on node ranks ...
-! kube-proxy: It is responsible to Maintain IP-Table rules, to forward traffic between the pods across the cluster.
+! kube-proxy: It is a daemon-set, responsible to Maintain IP-Table rules for each service, to forward traffic between the pods across the cluster.

 ```